 As with the ileostomy, you’ll need a proctocolectomy before an IPAA.
-An IPAA is done in a hospital, and you’ll receive general anesthesia.
+An IPAA is performed in a hospital, and you’ll receive general anesthesia.

 The IPAA won’t function like a normal bowel and rectum at first.
 You may have bowel leakage for several weeks while you learn to control the internal pouch.
 Medications may help control the function of the pouch.

 You may also experience pouchitis, or inflammation or irritation in the pouch.
 You may have to treat this continually.

-If you’re a woman and planning to have children in the future, talk to your doctor about this before the procedure.
-This procedure may lead to infertility in women.
+If you’re planning to give birth to children in the future, talk with your doctor about this before the procedure.
+This procedure may lead to infertility in some people.